KhangxLi/Unit-Converter/README.md

 # Unit Converter
 ## Convert temperatures, masses and lengths

-Beginner project for practice.
+Beginner project for practice purposes.
 Use in the command line.
+Convert Celsius to Fahrenheit to Kelvin, pounds to kilograms and meters to foot and vice versa.